tsipkens/bidias/README.md

 speed transfer function evaluation be exploiting the structure of the setpoints to minimize the number of function evaluations (using the `gen_A_grid` function).

-### 3.2 +tfer_PMA
+### 3.2 +tfer_pma

-This is imported from a package distributed with [Sipkens et al. (2020b)][2_AST] and is available in a parallel repository [https://github.com/tsipkens/mat-tfer-pma](https://github.com/tsipkens/mat-tfer-pma) with the associated archive [Sipkens et al.][5_code].

 This package is used in evaluating the transfer function of the particle mass analyzers (PMAs), such as the aerosol particle mass analyzer (APM) and centrifugal particle mass analyzer (CPMA).
-The package also contains some standard reference functions used in `tfer_dma.m`.
+PMA transfer functions are evaluated using the analytical transfer functions derived by [Sipkens et al. (2020b)][2_AST], including different approximations for the particle migration velocity and options for transfer functions that include diffusion.
+For more details on the theory, one is referred to the referenced work.
+The package also contains some standard reference functions used in evaluating the DMA transfer function, i.e. in `tfer_dma.m`.

+This is imported from a package distributed with [Sipkens et al. (2020b)][2_AST] and is available in a parallel repository [https://github.com/tsipkens/mat-tfer-pma](https://github.com/tsipkens/mat-tfer-pma) and the associated archive [(Sipkens et al., 2019)][5_code].

 The current implementation corresponds to v1.3 of that code.